dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 The source folder is where I will be placing any external assets used by the theme including style, and images.
 In this example I will be placing just a single css folder in the source folder that I will be linking to in my layout.ejs file.
 As such this css file will contain site wide classes, and styles.

+here is the css I have for the theme, that I placed in a file file at source/css/main_style.css
 ```css
 body{